Skandia Försäkring och Bank

 As a facilitator, I needed to adapt to the digital type of testing, where I created a system to perform user tests with the tools we had access to.
 We primarily used Teams.
 In other projects we tried Lookback, but questions about safety and storage arose.
 Another tool we used for the tests was Useberry, where we could collect heatmaps and the trip to see pressure behaviors when we do not see it behind the camera.

-To understand why customers press the screen as they did, we analyzed which parts are most available depending on phone models.
+To understand why customers press the screen as they did, we analysed which parts are most available depending on phone models.
 We worked together with customer analysts to investigate which devices and browsers customers use, as well as their most visited pages and trends.
 Speaking of trends, that also is an important for new design solutions.
 Another very important topic has been awareness of accessibility guidelines and inclusive design altogether.